-Continue to the next method if the issue is still not resolved.
+Continue to the following method if the issue is still not resolved.

 Fix #6: Remove or Clean up Thumbnails on Your Windows 10 Computer

-Sometimes, COM Surrogate is trying to access an unused corrupt file.
-Since the file is corrupt, it can’t be accessed.
+Sometimes, COM Surrogate tries to access an unused corrupt file.
+Since the file is corrupt, you cannot open the file location, which cannot be accessed.
 To fix this problem, you must remove old thumbnails.